chobble-mirror/marky-t/src/pages/about.md

 meta_title: About Marky T
 ---

 Hello there!
-I'm Mark, but you can call me Marky T - a passionate Wedding DJ, Wedding Host and VIP Party DJ with Sweet Vibe Events.
+I'm Mark, but you can call me Marky T - a passionate Wedding DJ, Wedding Host and Party DJ based in Essex and serving the whole UK and abroad!

 ## My Journey